mmurdoch/arduinounit/README.md

 assertMoreOrEqual(arg1,arg2)
 assertMore(arg1,arg2)
 ```
-Anything that can be compared via a '<' comparison beween them can be used.
+Anything that can be compared via a '<' comparison between them can be used.

 All the string-like types (String, char *, char[] and flash string literals) can be used interchangeably in assertions, i.e.:
 ```